Do You Need to Rely on Agile Methodology?

 People can be dishonest or complacent, going through the motions without providing any real insight.
 Throw additional layers of remote work and hierarchy on top of that and your retrospective is no longer valuable.

 What to Do Instead: Whether you do traditional retrospectives or not, it is essential to discuss what worked in your process and what didn’t.
-Find a process that works for you and implement it.
-Encourage everyone to speak up, break out into smaller groups, or create prompt questions to increase participation.
+Find a process that works for your team and implement it.
+Encourage everyone to speak up, break out into smaller groups or create prompt questions to increase participation.

-Today, agile is mostly a word.
+Today, agile is mostly just an adjective.
 What’s important is finding a process that works for your team, product, industry and legal limitations.

 Traditional agile development ceremonies are formalizations.
 Oftentimes, they miss the point if agile becomes burdensome.

-Instead, take a step back and analyze your unique environment.
+Instead of trying to force agile on your team, take a step back and analyze your unique environment.
 Ask yourself how your process could be improved.
-If it’s with strict agile ceremonies, great.
-But if you must veer from scrums and two-week iterations for business reasons, don’t be afraid to do so.
-After all, the entire agile methodology is based on finding the best possible process, no matter what.
+If it’s with strict agile methods, great.
+But if you must veer from scrums and two-week iterations for business reasons or a new methodology entirely, don’t be afraid to do so.